 - Pump action: Pump-action shotguns are also known as slide-action shotguns.
 They are hand-operated firearms.
 The shooter must manually move the forend to the rear and then push it forward to cock, eject, and load a round.

 - Bolt action: In a bolt-action shotgun, the bolt handle directly controls the bolt.
 You can usually find it on the right side of the shotgun.
-To remove the bolt from the receiver, you must twist the handle upward.
-Then, you drag it back to the breech to open it.
-This allows for the retrieval and expulsion of a spent cartridge case.
+These are very rare and can be effecively ignored.

 Types of Rifles

 - Bolt-action: Bolt-action has a bolt handle located on the side of the rifle behind the chamber.
 To use a bolt action, you first lift the bolt handle.
 Second, you pull it to the back.
 Then return it to the front.
 Finally, you lock it down before squeezing the trigger.
 The cartridges are held in place by a built-in or external magazine on these rifles.
 This design enables a wider range of cartridge capacities.
-One of the most popular bolt-action rifles is the Remington Model 700.
+Great for hunting, bad for home defense.

 BONUS OFFER: Get your free shooting range targets to print at home!